 In October, the company held hiring events in the U.S and Canada at their Banana Republic, Athleta, Old Navy and Gap stores.
 Their plan is to hire about 65,000 seasonal employees at these stores, as well as their call centers and distribution centers.

 Due to the rise of e-commerce, FedEx expects to hire 55,000 seasonal employees.
 On top of this, the company expects to have some current employees work extra hours this holiday season to accommodate this busy period.

 Radial announced its plans to hire more than 20,000 workers around the world.
 These seasonal employees are expected to help meet retailers’ needs, such as shipping their goods and providing customer service.

 Just like FedEx, this global logistics and transportation provider is also ramping up its seasonal hiring to meet and fulfill the high demands of e-commerce.
 “We expect to add 8,000 seasonal jobs before November—a significant increase over last year’s holiday hiring,” said Troy Cooper, president of XPO Logistics in a press release.

 They plan to hire 8,000 associates in the U.S for different positions across their family of brands: Harry & David, Cheryl’s Cookies and The Popcorn Factory.
-Full-time and part-time roles vary by brand, but they’re looking to fill departments that are expected to be busy such as call centres, production, gift assembly, retail stores and distribution and fulfillment centre operations.
+Full-time and part-time roles vary by brand, but they’re looking to fill departments that are expected to be busy such as call centers, production, gift assembly, retail stores and distribution and fulfillment center operations.